This post may contain affiliate links, for more information see DISCLOSURES

 I have all of the medical documentation in place saying that I should work from home (can’t) and must maintain social distance to work and protect my son (can’t… be that something employer could generally make happen or not, questionable).
 So, I can safely request a leave of absence under current guidance and I may or may not get unemployment.
 We will do what happens there.

 I fully realize that I am very privileged to be able to consider an unpaid leave of absence.
 From what I have been reading online there are a lot of people out there who would like to be able to make such a decision.

 It’s a good example of how smart money choices, living below your means and having a well paying job can afford you.

 That being said, due to my son’s ongoing medical care last year I didn’t make that much.
 And I’m not on track for a lot this year either, even before the leave of absence.
-Despite working two jobs last year to try and keep up with the bills, I took in under $40,000 gross as a single earner household.
-It was enough to qualify my son for medicaid as a secondary insurance THIS year, but not last, for some reason that still can’t be explained to me.
+Despite working two jobs last year to try and keep up with the bills, I took in under $40,000 gross as a single-earner household.
+It was enough to qualify my son for Medicaid as secondary insurance THIS year, but not last, for some reason that still can’t be explained to me.